 Instructions

-- With the motor running, very slowly drizzle the oil in the food processor, slowly and steadily.
-Process until mostly smooth – you may need to remove the lid and scrape down the sides once half-way through adding the oil.
+- Slowly Add the Olive Oil.
+With the motor running, drizzle the oil very slowly into the food processor.
+Process until mostly smooth.
+Note: You may need to remove the lid and scrape down the sides once or twice as the oil is being added.

 Jessica’s Notes